High Commission of Bangladesh, Islamabad

-The High Commission of Bangladesh in Islamabad is the chief diplomatic mission of Bangladesh to Pakistan.
+The High Commission of Bangladesh, Islamabad is a diplomatic mission of Bangladesh to Pakistan.
 It is located in Sector F-6 of Islamabad.
-The present Bangladeshi High Commissioner to Pakistan is Md.
-Ruhul Alam Siddique, who assumed diplomatic duties in October 2020.
+The present Bangladeshi High Commissioner to Pakistan is Iqbal Hussain Khan, who assumed diplomatic duties in December 2024.
 Bangladesh also has a Deputy High Commission in Karachi, and an honorary consul in Lahore.

 History

-Following the Partition of India Bangladesh and Pakistan were a part of a single state for 24 years.
-In 1970, parliamentary elections were held where the East Bengal-based Awami League led by Bangabandhu Sheikh Mujibur Rahman won a majority of seats in the National Assembly, granting the party an exclusive mandate to form a government.
-However, the military junta led by dictator Yahya Khan refused to recognise the results of the elections and ordered Operation Searchlight a genocidal crackdown to suppress the Bengali Nationalist Movement.
-Bangladesh consequently declared independence and following a nine month war, Bangladesh was liberated of occupying forces.
-Relations between Pakistan and Bangladesh have been strained as a result of Bangladeshi grievances following the Bangladesh Liberation War, the government of Pakistan has refused to apologise for the genocide, mass rape and murder of intellectuals committed against the people of Bangladesh during the war.
+Relations between Pakistan and Bangladesh are historically significant due to the fact that from 1947 to 1971, Bangladesh was part of Pakistan, formerly as East Bengal province and later as East Pakistan.

-Following immense pressure from members of the OIC, Pakistan recognised Bangladesh in February 1974 and diplomatic relations were established.
+Following Bangladesh's secession, Pakistan eventually recognised Bangladesh in February 1974 and diplomatic relations were established.
 In January 1976, both countries exchanged their envoys for the first time and the Bangladeshi embassy in Islamabad became functional.
 Initially, the embassy was operated from a "cluttered, four‐room hotel suite" in the neighbouring city of Rawalpindi, where Bangladesh's first envoy Zahiruddin had set up a temporary base, before moving to its permanent location.
 In 1989, the embassy became a High Commission following Pakistan's rejoining of the Commonwealth after leaving in 1972.